Skip to main content

 Authentication & Secrets

 Authentication is endpoint-specific.
-The connector supports arbitrary HTTP headers via graphql_auth_header:
+The connector supports bearer tokens, custom headers via graphql_auth_header, and HTTP Basic Auth:

 ParameterDescription